 This can save you a lot of time going back and forth to get your print design and layout right.
 It also helps you maintain a visual consistency across all your print files at all times, which can help preserve and increase your brand awareness.

 If you choose to take a DIY approach, you should know how to prepare your file to get the best possible result.
 This includes checking your image resolutions and ensuring your file size matches your desired print dimensions.

 Most printers prefer print-ready PDF files, but you may also submit other file formats.
 In that case, you may need to package your design file to include all image links and fonts to ensure they come out as planned when printed.

 And, of course, proofread, proofread, proofread.
 Once ink hits the paper, there are only complete do-overs.

 Depending on the type of print project you're working on, your print could benefit from a finish.
 Printers often offer different ranges of finishing services, so it saves time to do your research before you're ready to start the order.

 Many printers also offer treatments like embossing, lamination, document binding, mounting and folding.
 These sometimes need to be accounted for in your design file, so you should look at that during the document set-up stage, before you place your order.

 In this day and age, ordering online has become second nature.
 So, why should this be any different when organising your printing?
 Managing your prints online is a great time saver and eliminates the need for multiple phone calls or long email chains with your local printer.

 Portals like Snap Print-Online allow you to order your printing line as well as save past orders so you can reprint with the click of a button.
-You also get access to Canva design templates.

 A little forward planning goes a long way when it comes to streamlining your print orders.
 So, do your homework at the beginning of the project and you'll enjoy a smooth ordering process when you're ready to hit send.